vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     username@vm-az220-training-gw0001-{your-id}:~$
     ```

-1. To determine the Virtual Machines public IP address, enter the following command:
+1. To determine the virtual machine's public IP address, enter the following command:

     ```bash
-    nslookup vm-az220-training-gw0001-{your-id}.centralus.cloudapp.azure.com
+    nslookup {Public FQDN of your VM}
     ```

+    > **Note**: You should have saved the fully qualified domain name (FQDN) for your VM earlier in this lab.
+If not, you can find the public IP address and FQDN (DNS name) on the Overview page for your virtual machine resource in the Azure portal.

-    The output will be similar to:
+    The output from the nslookup command will be similar to:

     ```bash
     Server:         127.0.0.53
     Address:        127.0.0.53#53

     Non-authoritative answer:
-    Name:   vm-az220-training-gw0001-{your-id}}.centralus.cloudapp.azure.com
+    Name:   vm-az220-training-gw0001-{your-id}.{your location}.cloudapp.azure.com
     Address: 168.61.181.131
     ```